The best NZB and Usenet clients make it simple and easy to access newsgroups and download newsgroup content.

-The problem is that Usenet, as an open source (opens in new tab) and globally distributed content platform, isn’t easy to use.
-It is not web based, so in addition to subscribing to a Usenet service provider, special software (called a Usenet client or newsreader) is needed to complete the set-up (read here on How to use Usenet).
+The problem is that Usenet, as an open source and globally distributed content platform, isn’t easy to use.
+It is not web based, so you can't simply access it from your browser - you require special software known as a Usenet client or newsreader to complete the set-up (read here on How to use Usenet).

-We've also featured the best free Usenet trials.
+Want to try out different Usenet services first?
+We've featured the best free Usenet trials.

-The best NZB and Usenet clients of 2023 in full:
+The best Usenet clients of 2024 in full:

 Easynews is our top choice for searching, finding and accessing Usenet posts.
 In fact, the service takes care of all three of these functions, which is unique as you would traditionally need a newsreader, Usenet indexer, and Usenet access -- all typically separate services.
 Also, Easynews outperforms with its speed and search accuracy.